 Eat and Drink Local

 Once in Florida, I decided that we would only eat and drink from local sustainable restaurants.
 This was a little trickier since corporate chains pretty much litter the landscape in every sense of the word.
 But it was totally worth it to seek out and support independent eateries that source their food from local farmers.
-It also made the trip more enjoyable as we explored new menus and met some awesome people.
+It also made the trip more enjoyable as we explored new menus and met some great people.

 Show Me the Money

 The final thing I did was to seek out ways I could donate money to organizations that could further help offset my carbon footprint.
-Some awesome organizations that help with this are Gold Standard, and Climate Action Reserve.
+Some organizations that help with this are Gold Standard, and Climate Action Reserve.
 You can calculate your carbon footprint and choose which offset projects you’d like to support.
 I chose one that uses agricultural waste to provide energy to homes in rural, disadvantaged areas.I really enjoyed all the options and plan to choose a new one for each flight I take.
 With my first eco-friendly flight under my belt, I hope to make the next one even better by seeking out more earth-friendly travel options and I hope you will too.
 Bon Voyage!

 Author: Becci Goodall